 In the interim however, what can be expected from the newest Seattle starter?1.
 Mistakes

 Ramirez is a good pitcher, but he is still very inexperienced with play at the major league level.

 He may have a few tricks to get guys out that work in the minors, but the advanced scouts of the other teams pick those things up and pass them on to the oncoming opponents.

-Erasmo Ramirez is looking to stay this time around in Seattle
+Erasmo Ramirez is looking to stay this time around in Seattle2.
+Fatigue

-Ramirez is a young guy that should have a good energy level, but he is going to have to adjust to the Mariners travel schedule, which is the most intense in baseball, and the pressure of being in the show on a regular basis.
+Ramirez is a young guy that should have a good energy level, but he is going to have to adjust to the Mariners travel schedule, which is the most intense in baseball, and the pressure of being in the show on a regular basis.3.
+Lone Ranger

 When a young pitcher gets in trouble they try to win the matchup by throwing as hard as they can.

 After all it is hard to turn around an upper 90’s fastball.
 However, confidence in the arm is good, but confidence in your defense to pick up a ball is better.

 Ramirez will need to learn to allow his teammates to be a part of the process.
 Something that wasn’t communicated well in his first start.4.
 Excitement